Your Calgary Home Service Pros

 Split Air Conditioning

-Split Air Conditioners have 2 major components, split between them, an indoor component and an outdoor component.
 The indoor unit contains the cooling coil (or A coil).
 The outdoor unit houses the compressor and condenser.
-The A-coil sits atop the furnace and cools the air.
+The A-coil sits on top of the furnace and cools the air.
 The furnace blower and ductwork are used with the air conditioner.
-To understand how this works, read How Does A/C work?

 Ductless Mini Split Air Conditioner

 A ductless mini split air conditioner operates on the same principles as a split AC system, except that they do not require venting for distribution.
-Just like a typical AC split system, there is an outdoor unit that houses the compressor and the condenser.

 Individual indoor AC units are placed in specific areas, providing cooling for the room.
 The indoor units can be controlled individually, allowing different temperatures in each zone.
-A mini-split is not as aesthetically appealing and isn’t ideal for a large home.

 Central Air Conditioning

 Central air conditioning systems are synonymous with ductwork that allows cool air to flow through your entire home.
-Central air conditioning operates on a split AC system, but not a ductless mini-split system.

 A mini-split AC system, on the other hand, doesn't require ductwork and can be controlled locally, where the indoor units are placed.